dmfenton/ckan-docker/README.md

 *CKAN and friends running in Docker with the DCAT harvesting extension*

-## How to federate and ArcGIS Open Data Site
+## How to federate from an ArcGIS Open Data Site

 1. run `docker-compose up`
 2. open a command line on the ckan container `docker exec -it ckan /bin/bash`